levhita/Vimconfig/shortcuts.md

-vertical resize *number* | Resize the split dd	| delete the line and add it to the register p, P  | will past tyhe registe below and above the current line
+vertical resize *number* | Resize the split dd	| delete the line and add it to the register p, P  | will past tyhe registe below and above the current line ConqueTermTab bash | Will open a terminal inside vim